 If you’re looking for a good laugh, Michigan’s excellent comedy clubs have just the right medicine.
 Catching live comedy acts is a real treat in the Great Lake State, from both established and up-and-coming comics.
 So where do you go when you want to catch some good comedy?
-Here are seven great places to try for a good laugh in Michigan!
+Here are the great places to try for a good laugh in Michigan!

 The Dog Story Theater in Grand Rapids boasts a variety of different shows, but one of the most popular is probably Comedy Outlet Mondays, a two-hour show that provides the best in local comedy and the best you've never heard of.
 The first hour is geared toward local artists presenting their best in comedy, and the second hour opens up the stage to just about anyone who wants to tell a joke.
 That can lead to some very noteworthy effects, and makes Dog Story the place for unconventional comedy of all stripes.